adithya-tp/Kendo-Habits/README.md

 ![habit charts](assets/09_habits_viz.png)

+## How is Kendo-Habits contributing to a good cause?

+Change starts with the individual.
+The individual wants to succeed.
+The individual wants to make their mark on the world!
+And it all starts with a habit - perhaps even a trivial one.
+The thing about habits is that it has this [snowball effect](https://greatergood.berkeley.edu/article/item/the_snowball_effect_practice_one_happiness_habit_and_the_others_will_follow) - you improve other areas of your life - you start becoming the person you want to be.
+Now that person could be an amazing teacher, doctor, or perhaps even the Chief Officer of an NGO, touching the lives of thousands of people positively.
+Kendo-Habits helps people achieve their true potential, and produce more of such people.
+The secret to success is not an infinite well of willpower - it is small consistent habits done for so long, that it becomes your identity.

 ## How I built it

 The entire app was built with React, powered by Kendo React components on the front-end, and Firebase in the backend for real-time updates of your habits.